- Search The Registry

 Ada Sipuel Fisher

 *On this date in 1924, Ada Lois Sipuel Fisher was born.
-She was an African American lawyer, administrator and activist.
+She was a Black lawyer, administrator and activist.

 From Chickasha, Oklahoma she was the daughter of a minister.
 Her brother planned to challenge segregationist policies of the University of Oklahoma, but went to Howard University Law School to not delay his career further by protracted litigation.
 Sipuel was willing to delay her legal career in order to challenge segregation.
 In 1946, she applied at the University of Oklahoma and was denied because of race, and in 1948, the Supreme Court ruled that the state of Oklahoma must provide instruction for blacks equal to that of whites.